mbuckler/youtube-bb/README.md

 update your apt-get repository before being able to install as [shown here](https://www.faqforge.com/linux/how-to-install-ffmpeg-on-ubuntu-14-04/).

+The script also requires `wget` to download files.
-4. Some small tweaks may be needed for different software environments.
+Some small tweaks may be needed for different software environments.
 These scripts were developed and tested on Ubuntu 14.04.

 ## Running the scripts